What is Autonomous Sensory Meridian Response?

 Welcome to the ASMR Community!
 My name is Spark Twain, and I have been using ASMR to better my life for over seven years.
 Within that time I have overcome an alcohol addiction, quit smoking cigarettes, and traveled to distant lands.
 Without ASMR as my rock, I do not believe any of this would have been possible.
 It is for that reason I began writing this blog.

-My goal is to help individuals suffering from alcoholism and myriad other addictions.
+My goal is to help individuals suffering from addiction by writing a daily blog inspired by both ASMR, and my fight to overcome alcoholism.
 If you or anyone you know suffers from addiction [is it time for that talk?], I encourage you to let them know about this blog; speak with confidence.